Chicago State University

 CERC's extensive resource collection continues to grow daily and contains over 3,000 assorted reports, documents, maps, books, photographs and other resources that specifically focus on the Calumet region of southeastern Chicago, Cook County, and northwestern Indiana.
 As a comprehensive storehouse of government documents, industry profiles, and scientific research papers on past environmental pollution and current toxic hazards in the region, the center enables community groups and individuals to formulate effective strategies towards addressing local and regional environmental concerns.

-Michael Siola is the research specialist in charge of the collection which is housed in the Paul & Emily Douglas Library housed at Chicago State University.
-The center is open Monday through Friday from 10:00AM until 5:00PM.
-An appointment is not necessary, but it is always best to call ahead so we may better coordinate your research activities.
+Michael Siola is the research specialist in charge of the collection which is housed in the Williams Science Center - Room 208 at Chicago State University.
+The Center is open by appointment Monday through Friday.
+It is always best to call ahead so we may better coordinate your research activities.

 You can come to CERC to: